ManaliParit/SentimentAnalysis_ChatGpt/README.md

 # SentimentAnalysis_ChatGpt
-Sentiment Analysis and Automatic reply using ChatGpt Promt
+Sentiment Analysis and Automatic reply using ChatGpt Prompt

 Steps:
 1) Extraction of Reviews from Google Play Store using google-play-scraper